qDurszlakp/k8s/README.md

 [![Integration Tests](https://github.com/qDurszlakp/k8s/actions/workflows/maven.yml/badge.svg)](https://github.com/qDurszlakp/k8s/actions/workflows/maven.yml)

 ````
 Hey you!
-This is a playground for training purposes
+This is a playground for training purposes.

 ````
 **Commands**
 ````
-./run_with_docker.sh
-./push_images.sh
+./run_with_docker.sh    - Build and run the project on local docker server.
+./push_images.sh        - Build and push images to docker registry.
+./run_with_k8s.sh       - Build and run the project on local k8s cluster.
 ````